Charleston Medical Malpractice Lawyers

 Have you or someone that you love become a victim of medical malpractice at a Charleston hospital or medical facility?

-At the law offices of The Bell Law Firm, we understand the impact that these types of medical mistakes can have on victims and work quickly to obtain the MAXIMUM amount for your damages lawsuit.
+At the law offices of Stewart Bell, PLLC, we understand the impact that these types of medical mistakes can have on victims and work quickly to obtain the MAXIMUM amount for your damages lawsuit.

 To find out if you have a claim, contact us today at 304-345-1700 for your free case review.

 By definition, cases of medical malpractice are the result of negligence, carelessness or human error on the part of the physician or the medical staff, and sadly the majority of these instances are preventable.